100Worte/api-documentation/README.md

 ## Compotence Monitor Endpoint

-The general endpoint is called using a PUT Request on this link https://100worte.de/v1/api/competence_monitor/analyses .
+The compotence monitor endpoint is called using a PUT Request on this link https://100worte.de/v1/api/competence_monitor/analyses .
 The endpoint takes as an argument a JSON as following:
 ```
 {